thinktandem/thinktandem.io/src/content/articles/drupal8-custom-migration-upgrade-path.md

 ### Drupal 8 Database Investigation

 On the Drupal 8 side, workflow is already installed and set up.
 We manually migrated the workflow states and everything pertaining to that setup.
 So that just leaves looking into the database for how the workflow history is stored now.
-Using the ```SHOW TABLES;``` command, I could see that there were only 2 Workflow tables and one was ```workflow_transition_history```.
+Using the ```SHOW TABLES;``` command, I could see that there were only two Workflow tables and one was ```workflow_transition_history```.
 I ran my describe command and it showed the following:

 ```sql
 MariaDB [drupal8]> describe workflow_transition_history;